-The Agile Way – Challenging the Development of Critical Systems
+The Agile Way - Practising Dynamic Development in Critical Systems

 Organisations operating in the defence sector rely heavily on high-integrity systems in some of the most demanding situations imaginable.
 These systems are designed with a strong focus on the safety and security of people and assets, playing a big role in critical operations.
 Training and simulation, situational awareness or fire support are just a few examples.